Women in the world wars: The United States

-During WWII, in total, 6 million women were added to the workforce in what resulted as a major cultural shift.
+During WWII, 6 million women were added to the workforce, resulting in a major cultural shift.
 With the men fighting in the wars, women were needed to take on responsibilities that the men had to leave behind.

-Women in World War II took on a variety of roles, from country to country.
+Women in World War II took on various roles from country to country.
 World War II involved global conflict on an unprecedented scale; the absolute urgency of mobilizing the entire population made the expansion of the role of women inevitable.
-Rosie the Riveter became an emblem of women’s dedication to the traditionally male labor during this time.
+Rosie the Riveter became an emblem of women's dedication to traditional male labor.

-With this expanded horizon of opportunity and confidence, and with the extended skill base that many women could now give to paid and voluntary employment, women's roles in World War II were even more extensive than in the First World War.
-By 1945, more than 2.2 million women were working in war industries, especially in munitions plants.
-They participated in the building of ships, aircraft, vehicles, and weaponry.
-Women also worked on farms, drove trucks, provided logistic support for soldiers and entered professional areas of work that were previously the preserve of men.
-In the Allied countries thousands of women enlisted as nurses serving in the front line units.
-According to historian D’Ann Campbell, “Between 1942 and 1945 140,000 women served in the WACs, 100,000 in the WAVES, 23,000 in the Marines, 13,000 in the SPARS, and 74,000 in the Army and Navy Nurse Corps”.
+With this expanded horizon of opportunity and confidence and the extended skill base that many women could now give to paid and voluntary employment, women's roles in World War II were even more extensive than in the First World War.
+By 1945, more than 2.2 million women worked in war industries, especially in munitions plants.
+They participated in building ships, aircraft, vehicles, and weaponry.
+Women also worked on farms, drove trucks, provided logistic support for soldiers, and entered professional areas of work that were previously the preserve of men.

+During World War II, over 150,000 American women had served in the WAVES (the Navy) and the Women's Auxiliary Army Corps.
+According to historian D’Ann Campbell, “Between 1942 and 1945, 140,000 women served in the WACs, 100,000 in the WAVES, 23,000 in the Marines, 13,000 in the SPARS, and 74,000 in the Army and Navy Nurse Corps”.
 Women became officially recognized as a permanent part of the U.S. armed forces after the war with the passing of the Women's Armed Services Integration Act of 1948.

-The ability for women to be involved overseas opened doors for many underrepresented groups, including Latinas, to serve their country.
 Out of one million African Americans serving in WWII, 600,000 of them were women.
-4,000 of these women served in the Women's Army Corps and 330 of these women served as nurses.
-African American women also fought for African American rights through media, social activism, etc. A person's race was heavily divided and in the year 1943, there were a documented 242 violent events against African Americans regardless of whether they served in the war efforts or not.
+Four thousand women served in the Women's Army Corps, and 330 served as nurses.
+African-American women fought for African-American rights through media, social activism, etc. A person's race was heavily divided, and in the year 1943, there were a documented 242 violent events against African Americans regardless of whether they served in the war effort or not.

+The media representation of their efforts, such as the film The Six Triple Eight, highlights the bravery and dedication of the Black WACs, whose contributions were often overlooked in mainstream narratives.
+Their service during WWII not only shaped the course of the war but also paved the way for future generations of Black women in both military and civilian careers.

-Additionally, the Second World War expanded labor employment opportunities for black women across the United States.
+The Second World War also expanded labor employment opportunities for black women across the United States.
 Specifically, industrial labor became more common among black females, as black female employment in the industrial sector increased by 11.5% during this time.
-Nearing the end of the war, black females working in industrial occupations were the first to be fired from their jobs; as a result, they then turned to occupations such as being maids or laundry pressers.
+Nearing the end of the war, black females working in industrial occupations were the first to be fired from their jobs; as a result, they then turned to professions such as maids or laundry pressers.